InkoWoomy/API-ControllersAndRoutes/README.md

 Give our Endpoints different Routes - Adding a specific path for the Endpoint

 Pass data through Routes - to pass data through add /{parameter name} to the route for each parameter

+Peer Review by Zach Dressel: Code properly functions and displays correct output phrase.
+I dislike the use of the lecture files as a base but it does help with understanding to see in in a working version as well.
+Good stuff.